JustHelixia/mkdocs/docs/speedtest-tracker.md

 ## Introduction
 I was looking up Docker container to deploy first as my very first Docker container.
+First I tried MySpeed which was a simple deploy, but I wanted more information about the health of my internet connection.
+So I choose Speedtest Tracker
 It took me a few tries to get right and spend much time customizing it.
 In Portainer I added the Speedtest-tracker software stack as a Docker Compose file.